 Soluble fibre can help you to control your blood sugar levels as it lowers the glycemic index (GI) of your carb-based food, slowing down the release of sugars during digestion.
 This lowers the spike in your blood sugar after meals, which is beneficial for people with type 2 diabetes.
 Lowering the spike in blood sugar also helps you to stay alert after meals to avoid ‘food coma’.

 Soluble fibre also helps to lower your overall cholesterol levels by lowering your low-density lipoprotein (LDL)-cholesterol or ‘bad’ cholesterol, giving you better heart health and keeping your blood pressure in a healthy range.
 Studies have shown that foods with high fibre have other heart-health benefits, including reducing blood pressure and inflammation.

 Foods that are good sources of soluble fibre include oats, barley and flaxseeds, whole fruits with skin such as oranges and apples, root vegetables like carrots and potatoes, legumes like peas and beans.

 How can Alchemy Fibre™ help?

 Here’s how Alchemy Fibre™ can help to increase fibre content in your diet.
 Alchemy Fibre™ is a patented plant-based fibre blend that helps slow down the glucose release of refined carbohydrates, like white rice.
-When added to the cooking process of white rice, Alchemy Fibre helps to slow down glucose release of white rice to that of brown rice, while providing 2.5x more fibre than brown rice.
+When added to the cooking process of white rice, Alchemy Fibre helps to slow down glucose release of white rice to that of brown rice, while providing 10x more fibre than white rice.

 Available in various powdered blends, Alchemy Fibre™ is easy to add to rice, noodles, bread and even steamed buns before cooking.